-There’s nothing more terrifying than watching a house centipede shoot across your floor and under your couch.
-It’s safe to say that most people are positively scared of those creepy crawling houseguests.
-House centipedes typically have 15 legs and can travel 1.3 feet-per-second, which explains why catching one of these bugs is nearly impossible.
-The typical response to a house centipede probably involves a shoe, but like almost every other bug out there, this particular bug does have a purpose.
-And yes, that purpose is actually good.
+Of all the house bugs, here’s nothing more terrifying than watching a house centipede shoot across your floor and under your couch.
+House centipedes typically have 30 legs and can travel 1.3 feet-per-second, which explains why catching one of these house bugs is nearly impossible.

 If you want to get rid of house centipedes, get rid of the food they source on.
 You can do this by making sure there isn’t extra moisture in your walls by using a dehumidifier or installing a fan in the bathroom.
 Seal off any cracks entering the house so pests don’t have places to lay eggs, and make sure to clear your house of any debris that is causing unnecessary moisture to leak into your walls.

 Meal moths, often known as pantry moths, love to get into dry food such as flour, pasta, pet food, cereals and beans.
 The really gross part?
 That’s where these house bugs are laying their eggs, so the larvae have a ready-made meal as soon as they’re hatched.
 Ick.
 Keep everything tightly sealed, and regularly go through your pantry to toss expired items.
 Tackle adult moths with moth pheromone traps, not mothballs, which have been linked with non-Hodgkin lymphoma.

 Eliminate more potential hazards by following our healthy home checklist.